In which our correspondent learns the dangers of combining a steel door covered with scrap paper with a butane lighter....

 “I understand you set fire to another student’s door last night?” he said.

-Page 3 of 3 - So again I went over the whole situation pretty much as I described it to you just now, ending with how I had already stopped by Bill’s room to explain and apologize.
+So again I went over the whole situation pretty much as I described it to you just now, ending with how I had already stopped by Bill’s room to explain and apologize.

 The Dean stared at me for a moment, then allowed himself to smile.